mixalisnik/Astrodynamics/README.md

 change of plane, change of perigee and change of shape maneuvers.
 The time of flight needed to perform the transfer as well as the ΔV cost are computed.
 ### ISS Orbit Integration without pertubations
-The orbit of ISS is numerically integrated considering only Earth's gravitational pull.
-The stability of the orbit is verified after 6000 orbital periods.
+In this script our goal is to numerically integrate the differential equations of a satellite in cartesian coordinates.
+There are no pertubations in the system we are simulating.

+The only force affecting the satellite is considered to be Earth's gravitational pull.

+Thus, we expect the orbital elements to remain unchanged during the orbit propagation, since no pertubative forces affect the movement of the satellite.
 ### ISS Orbit Integration considering Stoke's Drag
 ### ISS Orbit Integration considering Solar Radiation Pressure
 ### Satellite orbit in oblate Earth potential